-Understanding the entirety of the guidelines in subpart N is tall order—even understanding the specifics of the training programs required for different MHE can be confusing.
-In 2013 OSHA issued over 700 citations for competency training and 377 citations for lack of certification of training.
+Understanding the entirety of the guidelines and specifics of training programs required for different MHE in subpart N can be confusing.
+In 2013, OSHA issued over 700 citations for competency training and 377 citations for lack of certification of training.
 Beyond citations, it is estimated that between 20 - 25% of accidents involving MHE are caused by inadequate training practices.
-These citations and accidents are avoidable costs that can be eliminated by giving special attention to MHE training programs and really scrutinizing them for their effectiveness within the workplace.
+These citations and accidents are avoidable costs that can be eliminated by giving special attention to MHE training programs and scrutinizing their effectiveness within the workplace.

 Training Wheels for Training Programs

 When working with any type of MHE, ensuring an operators’ competency is priority.
-The larger the piece of MHE being used, the more extensive the training is needed.
-Much like a semi-truck driver is required to obtain a class A driver’s license before hitting the road: many MHE operators must obtain third party certifications by accredited operator testing organizations before they can go to work.
-Cranes for example have organizations such as the Crane Institute Certification who set up trainings and certify operators adhering closely to OSHA standards 1926.1427.
-It should be noted that despite the training being conducted by a third party the employer still assumes full responsibility for the thoroughness of the training, the certification of any employees, as well as the subsequent actions of all certified employees.
+The larger the piece of MHE being used, the more extensive training is needed.
+Much like a semi-truck driver is required to obtain a class A driver’s license before hitting the road, many MHE operators must obtain third-party certifications by accredited operator testing organizations before they can go to work.
+Cranes, for example, have organizations such as the Crane Institute Certification who set up training and certify operators, adhering closely to OSHA standards 1926.1427.
+It should be noted that despite the training being conducted by a third party, the employer still assumes full responsibility for the thoroughness of the training, the certification of any employees, as well as the subsequent actions of all certified employees.

 The most common piece of MHE is the powered industrial truck.
-Forklift and powered industrial truck violations are consistently in OSHA’s Top 10 most commonly cited violations, currently ranked #6 in 2016, and cause approximately 100 fatalities and 36,340 serious injuries annually.
+Resulted violations ranked number six in 2016 in OSHA’s top 10 most commonly cited violations.
+Forklift and powered industrial trucks cause approximately 100 fatalities and 36,340 serious injuries annually.
 If ‘powered industrial truck’ isn’t ringing a bell, you might know it by the more common name: the forklift.
-There are a few other types of powered industrial trucks but because the forklift is so widely used the two terms have become synonymous.
-Because of the decreased size and associative destructive power compared to other HME’s, the certification of forklift drivers is left up to the employer rather than a third party.
+There are a few other types of powered industrial trucks but because the forklift is so widely used, the two terms have become synonymous.
+Because of the decreased size and associated destructive power compared to other MHE’s, the certifications of forklift drivers is left up to the employer rather than a third party.